anagha-microsoft/hdi-spark-dr/DisasterRecovery.md

   - [2.0.5.3.
 About WANdisco Fusion](DisasterRecovery.md#2053-wandisco-fusion)
 ## 2. Architectural considerations for Disaster Recovery

 ### FAQ: Azure Blob Storage has geo-redundancy.
 Do I really need further consideration?
-Wont my data be replication automagically?
+Wont my data be replicated automagically?
 Azure Blob Storage offers geographically redundant storage (GRS) and read access geographically redundant storage (RA-GRS).
 The storage account has to be configured as GRS/RA-GRS at provision time.  <BR>

 **Consideration:**